First Battle of Donetsk Airport

-The First Battle of Donetsk Airport was a battle between fighters associated with the Donetsk People's Republic and Ukrainian government forces that took place at Donetsk International Airport on 26–27 May 2014, as part of the war in Donbas that began after the 2014 Ukrainian revolution.
+The First Battle of Donetsk Airport took place between fighters associated with the Donetsk People's Republic and Ukrainian government forces that took place at Donetsk International Airport on 26–27 May 2014, as part of the war in Donbas that began after the 2014 Revolution of Dignity.
 A second battle broke out at the airport on 28 September 2014.

 Background

-The Ukrainian government started an "anti-terrorist" operation against pro-Russian fighters in the Donetsk Oblast in early April 2014.
-Pro-Russian protesters and insurgents affiliated with the Donetsk People's Republic captured and occupied numerous government buildings, towns, and territories in the region.
+In February 2014, Russia started the Russo-Ukrainian war by annexing Ukraine's Crimea.
+In April 2014 Russia began organizing pro-Russian protesters and insurgents in Donetsk and Luhansk oblasts of Ukraine.
+This resulted in Donetsk People's Republic, where insurgents captured and occupied numerous government buildings, towns, and territories in the region.
 In Donetsk city itself, many government buildings were under separatist control.
 Donetsk International Airport remained outside of insurgent control.

 Events

 During the morning of 26 May, pro-Russian fighters captured the terminal buildings of Donetsk International Airport, and demanded the withdrawal of government forces from the area.
 They also blocked off the road to the airport.
 Soon after, the National Guard of Ukraine issued an ultimatum to the insurgents, which said that they should surrender immediately.
 This was rejected, causing paratroopers to launch an assault on the airport, accompanied by airstrikes against pro-Russian positions.
 Attack helicopters were also used to target insurgent anti-aircraft guns.
 Lorries with Donetsk reinforcements were seen heading towards the airport.
 As evening fell, government forces pushed the Donetsk fighters out.
 They then launched a counterattack that was repelled by government forces.
 Sporadic gunfire was heard during the night, making it unclear if government soldiers were in full control of the airport.

 The next day, both Ukrainian and pro-Russian leaders confirmed that Ukrainian forces were in full control of the airport, but by mid-morning, machine gun fire could still be heard on one of the main roads leading to the airport.
 Insurgents built barricades on the road to the airport.
 Donetsk mayor Oleksandr Lukyanchenko urged all residents to stay in their homes.
 During the fighting, Druzhba Arena, home of the Kontinental Hockey League team HC Donbass, was ransacked by pro-Russian insurgents, who looted the building, destroyed surveillance equipment, and set it on fire.

 In the days following the battle, anger toward the Ukrainian government grew among some local residents.
 According to one resident, many people were thinking of joining the insurgency if government military operations continued.
 Sporadic fighting also continued, with at least one insurgent being killed in a firefight on 29 May.
 Six other insurgents died on 31 May, after they attempted to retrieve the bodies of their comrades at the site of the airport battle.